I just checked the YouTube echo chamber. It had to do with The Heretics of Rotting Christ, their latest 2019 full-length epic.

 And that is pretty bad in itself.

-Because Rituals did not really convince us neither.
+Because Rituals did not really convince us either.
 Even if it boasts an undeniable crunch and unholy power, and some sort of dark purpose attached to it.
 And it indeed does have that stump and crash quality that wants to take you to arcane ritualistic beginnings.

 Yet, here in the year of the Dark Lord 2019, it is as if Rotting Christ rehearsed their old record and somehow – in the process – spawned The Heretics.

-For a band that delighted us with staples like Triarchy of the Lost Lovers, Non Serviam, Aealo or Khronos, expectations ran high.
+For a band that delighted us with staples like Triarchy of the Lost Lovers, Non Serviam, Sanctus Diavolos, Aealo, or Khronos, expectations ran high.
 Our crew was all tuned out for some new, snazzy, yet pitch black surprise from these Greek masters of Extreme Metal.
 Not some copy/paste type of revelations that – sadly – never leave their very own comfort zone.
 In other words, moving from a gazillion of rituals to a heretic world, but still sticking to the same menu, will just not cut it.

 True, the rhythmic stomping and drumming on this new record surely will put shaman-crazed Heilung to shame.
 If Rotting Christ would be going down the pagan route, that is.
 But now thinking about it: They actually practice some sort of a Pagan Black Metal thing on The Heretics.
 Or Atheist Black Metal, well whatever.